plone/documentation/manage/troubleshooting/buildout.rst

 or in other words, versions were not pinned anywhere - use this feature.

-Buildout will automatically show automatically picked Python egg versions at the end of the output.
+Buildout will show automatically picked Python egg versions at the end of the output.
 The output may be copy pasted in your versions section.

 Add to your ``buildout.cfg``: